 ResCall Wins Nexmo Prize at the TechCrunch Disrupt Hackathon

-With hurricanes severely limiting access to 4G/3G networks, the internet, and even terrestrial radio, connecting those in need with people who are offering help has become a really big problem.
+With hurricanes severely limiting access to 4G/3G networks, the internet, and even terrestrial radio, connecting those in need with people offering help has become a really big problem.
 The ResCall team rose to the challenge with a “smart” phone number application to connect the needy with help providers.

 — Nexmo Developer (@NexmoDev) September 17, 2017

-Overall, the ResCall hack won the $5,000 prize because its developers had a great understanding of Lex and knew how to integrate it with the Nexmo API platform.
+Ultimately, the ResCall hack won the $5,000 prize because its developers had a great understanding of Lex and knew how to integrate it with the Nexmo API platform.
 The ResCall developer team members are Ernesto Freyre, Jonas Landman and Alex Davis.
 In addition to the Nexmo SMS and Voice APIs and Amazon Lex, ResCall was developed with React and Satori.
 The ResCall client and backend are both posted on GitHub.

 ProxyTel Masks Numbers Between Customers, Drivers for SMBs

 Anyone who has been developing real-time communications applications for any amount of time knows the power of APIs in the sharing economy.
 Uber, Lyft, and others have demonstrated that power for ride sharing.
 One of the best things about these services is that they can connect the customer directly to the driver without revealing either one’s phone number.
 These sharing economy apps mask the numbers through a proxy.